throttlemeister/gvdtech.net/content/posts/quicky/kitty.md

 This article demonstrates how I achieved that while using kitty as my terminal emulator.

+> [!NOTE]
+> Scroll down to the bottom to the update from 20251116, where I show the syntax used for Alacritty to achieve the same thing.

 ## Let's get started

 ### Step 1